ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

   the same code.
 CC, SC and AC are now supported in MSNoise with proper whitening (possible to disable spectral whitening for specific cases).

-* This documentation is now available in PDF too (easier for offline usage)
+* This documentation is now available in PDF_ too (easier for offline usage) and it also includes a new tutorial for setting up the MySQL server and Workbench.

 * Last but not least: MSNoise is "tested" automatically on Linux (thanks to TravisCI) & Windows (thanks to Appveyor), for Python versions 2.7 and 3.5.